top of page

 Completely eliminating safety behaviors, or compulsions, can be a challenging task.
 As a result, many individuals may work with their provider to gradually reduce these behaviors, rather than eliminating them cold turkey.
 However, the ultimate goal of treatment is to fully immerse oneself in total response prevention, or safety behavior removal, where maximum benefit and relief is found.

 2.)
-NOT SITTING WITH THE ANXIETY UNTIL IT DISSIPATES
+NOT SITTING WITH THE ANXIETY/DISCOMFORT LONG ENOUGH

 I often call this the "hit and run" approach.
-In other words, engaging quickly in an exposure activity, then quickly leaving the room and moving on to something more relaxing, or enjoyable.
-When exposing yourself to an anxious situation, it is essential to notice your spike in anxiety, and then mindfully observe it until it dissipates, or at least reduces by half.
+This is when individuals will briefly expose themselves to a trigger, then quickly leaving the situation and move on to something more relaxing, or enjoyable.
+When exposing yourself to an anxious situation, it is essential to notice your spike in anxiety, and then mindfully observe it, and sit with it, for a prolonged period of time.
 Only then would you remove yourself from the anxiety-producing situation.
 This allows for maximum desensitization/habituation to take place.
+Your mind and body cannot learn to tolerate a situation that it is constantly running from.

 Distracting yourself and/or pushing your anxiety away is like jumping into a pool on a hot, summer day, and then getting out because the water is too cold.
 You never give your body the chance to get used to the water, and ultimately have a good time swimming.